 The APJCB accepts the following manuscript types:

-• Short Communications: The length should not exceed 3,000 words and no more than 2 tables and figures, and no more than 20 references.
+• Short Communications: The length should not exceed 3,000 words no more than 2 tables and figures, and no more than 20 references.

-• Methodological papers: No invitation required.
+• Methodological papers: No invitation is required.
 Manuscripts containing a description of novel methods and significant improvements to tried-and-tested basic research techniques related to cancer are welcomed.
 The manuscript has to provide readers with new tools and skills to improve their methodology and/or conduct their research.

 • Review Articles including mini-review: A timely, in-depth treatment of an issue.
 Review articles are generally solicited by the editors, but unsolicited materials are also considered.
-Authors intending to submit a review article must send an email in this regard to the Editor-in-Chief at journal@waocb.org with the subject line of “Request to send a review for APJCB”.
+Authors intending to submit a review article must send an email in this regard to the Editor-in-Chief atapjcb@waocb.org with the subject line “Request to send a review for APJCB”.
 The author must also explain his intent and present supporting documents of his/her competency in the subject.
 His request will be assessed and he/she will be notified of the results of the editorial assessment, and then he may proceed accordingly.
-Full-length reviews are accepted with word limits up to 5000 and 7000 words.
+Full-length reviews are accepted with word limits of up to 5000 and 7000 words.

-• Systematic Review and Meta-analysis: A systematic review answers a defined research question by collecting and summarizing all empirical evidence that fits pre-specified eligibility criteria.
+• Systematic Review and Meta-analysis: A systematic review answers a defined research question by collecting and summarizing all empirical evidence that fits a pre-specified eligibility criteria.
 A meta-analysis is the use of statistical methods to summarize the results of these studies.

 • Editorials: Opinions of recognized leaders in cancer specialties.
 Editorials are generally solicited by the Editor-in-Chief and are related to a manuscript on the same issue.
 The length should not exceed 2,400 words and no more than 20 references.